-With specific professional training or specialized skill sets, you might be able to pick up work and make money on the side.
+If you’ve got professional training or specialized skill sets, you might be able to use all of that to make money on the side.

-So if you're in the marketing department of a large widget maker, you could help small businesses with their marketing needs during your off hours.
+For example, if you’re in the marketing department of a large widget maker, you could help your kid’s karate gym with its marketing needs during your off hours.

 Be very careful not to infringe on your employer’s turf, use work resources, compete for clients or help the competition, says Martin Yate, author of “Knock ‘Em Dead: Secrets and Strategies for Success in an Uncertain World.”

 Plus, not every employee is a good candidate for parallel side jobs, he says.

 You’ll want to find out: Does your company own your intellectual property, or do you have a noncompete clause?